 - Consumers - improving life choices based on knowledge about their genetic tendencies.

 While there are several sources for general and technical information regarding genomics, applying that information in a useful manner to a specific person is very difficult.
-Quibble Genomics is committed to educate and inform both consumers and professionals.
+Core Life Sciences is committed to educate and inform both consumers and professionals.
 We strive to present the information in a useful, convenient, and reliable manner, so that better decisions can be made regarding one’s health.

 For more information regarding the field of genomics, browse any of the links below, or contact us and we’ll be happy to help.